bthcode/PyGlobe/docs/coords.md

 The ENU frame (East-North-Up) is a local tangent plane at a specific point on Earth.

-This coordinate system is essential for:

-* Satellite attitudes
-* Placing local objects
-* Orientation relative to surface
+* Used for orienting objects relative to surface

 ## **7.1 Basis Vectors (in ECEF)**